What is ETL?

 It focuses on monitoring changes in data and notifying relevant parties or systems about those changes before data extraction.
 You can use this method when you need to keep stakeholders informed about updates or events related to a data set.

-Data transformation is the second stage in the process of ETL.
+Data transformation is the second stage in the ETL process.
 Data stored in the staging area is transformed to meet business requirements since the extracted data lacks standardization.
 The degree to which the data is transformed depends on factors such as data sources, data types, etc.

 Any improvements to data quality are also finalized here.
 Data teams typically rely on the following data transformations to maintain data integrity during ETL: